 However, if the at-fault party's negligence or other wrongful conduct made your pre-existing condition worse, then the at-fault party can be held financially liable for those effects.
 This rule may sound simple, but given the complexity of the human body and the difficulty inherent in proving causation in certain cases, the existence of a pre-existing injury or condition can make it more difficult to determine liability and calculate damages.

-But if you have lower back pain due to a slipped disc from your prior job as a construction worker, and you later get into a car accident, obtaining recovery could be more difficult.
-Now, the at-fault driver or the car insurance company can argue that the back pain you're feeling now is caused by your pre-existing back injury.
+In the second example above, now the at-fault driver or the car insurance company can argue that the back pain you're feeling now is caused by your pre-existing back injury.

 You can theoretically try to show that your pre-existing back injury was of a certain type and severity before the accident, and that now it's different in terms of nature and/or intensity.
 For instance, you can emphasize that your occasional back pain "flare-ups" were easily managed with over-the-counter pain relievers before the accident.
 But now, you need prescription painkillers and weekly visits to the chiropractor just to be able to get out of bed each morning.

 Imagine you have severe osteoporosis.
 Then one day while grocery shopping, you slip and fall in a puddle of water in one of the aisles.
 The fall was minor, but due to your osteoporosis, you break your hip.
 You must go through multiple surgeries and months of physical therapy.
 If the store is liable for your fall, should they have to pay for all of your injuries?
 The answer is almost always "yes", because of the "eggshell plaintiff" rule.

 Despite the extra complications that can arise, a pre-existing injury can sometimes make getting compensation easier, in the sense that a clear picture of the plaintiff's condition before the accident can make it easier to identify and measure the impact of the harm caused by the accident.

 Looking back at the prior construction worker example of lower back pain and the car accident, let's add the fact that the claimant is 60 years old.
 Following the accident, one of the defendant's arguments is that because of the claimant's age and the natural degeneration of the discs in his spine, the herniated disc likely existed before the accident.